iamsellek/mable/README.md

 ### {functionName}AsyncAll(asyncCallback)

 The functions that end in AsyncAll support async callbacks and fire off every promise to run in parallel.
 The promises are then all awaited with a `Promise.all`.
 You should use the AsyncAll functions when you don't necessarily need each promise to wait for the ones before it.

+## API - Hash Table Management

+### delete(key): void

+Deletes the value at the key provided.

+### deleteAll(): void

+Resets The Object to an empty hash table.

+### get(key): T | undefined

+Gets the item at key "key" in The Object.

+### getTheObject(): GenericObject\<T>

+Returns a copy of the object.
+This is NOT a deep copy.

+### getAsArray(): T[]

+Returns the values stored in The Object as an array.

+### getLength(): number

+Get the number of items stored in The Object.

+### has(key): boolean

+Returns true if the key provided exists in The Object.
+Returns false otherwise.

+### set(key, value): void

+Sets the item at key "key" in The Object.
+Overwrites any previously-existing item at that key.

+### update(key, value): void

+Updates the item at "key" in The Object with only the changes passsed in as "updates."
+Leaves other values in the item alone.
+Does NOTHING if item at "key" does not already exist.

 ## Examples